 Module 5: Professional Practice Issues: Anger and Endings: Bereavement and Loss (2 days)

 Louise is a Consultant Clinical Psychologist, and has over 20 years of experience working with children, young people and their families/carers in a Children and Adolescent Mental Health Service (CAMHS).
-Louise currently works in the NHS managing a Looked after Children’s CAMHS in North East Lincolnshire.
+Louise currently works for Hull CAMHS.
+She has previously managed a Looked after Children’s CAMHS in North East Lincolnshire.
 She is also been employed to provide consultation to Action for Children in North Lincolnshire, a service for children and young people who are suffering from difficulties relating to their trauma as a result of being subject to abuse.
 Louise has diplomas in non-directive play therapy and transactional analysis psychotherapy, is a qualified filial play therapist and EMDR therapist.